sockcymbal/enhanced-llm-reasoning-tree-of-thoughts/README.md

-# 🌳 LLM Enhanced Reasoning v1: Multi-Persona Tree of Thoughts + Self Criticism + Retrospection 🧠
+# 🌳 LLM Enhanced Reasoning v1: Multi-Persona Tree of Thoughts + Self Consistency + Self Criticism + Retrospection 🧠

-This repo will serve as a collection of remixed/enhanced reasoning prompting techniques related to Tree of Thoughts reasoning that I've found useful to start with, then stylize, then iterate

 ### Context
+This repo will serve as a collection of remixed/enhanced reasoning prompting techniques related to iterative LLM reasoning, such as Chain of Thought, Tree of Thoughts, and others that I've found useful to start with, then stylize, then iterate.

-The intention is to create a dynamic, adaptive, and iterative reasoning/error correction "stack" using a prompt sequence that combines multiple simulated personas reasoning through a Tree of Thoughts + Self Criticism + Retrospection reasoning process.
+The intention is to create a dynamic, adaptive, and iterative reasoning/error correction "stack" using a prompt sequence that combines Tree of Thoughts + Self Consistency + Self Criticism + Retrospection.
+On top of that we can define multiple personas for the LLM to simulate in order to incorporate more perspectives into the problem solving process, improving overall thoroughness.
 This can be thought of as an evolving general purpose LLM reasoning technique that can be used as part of a well-rounded hallucination mitigation repertoire, and I've had good success with it recently.
+There are trade offs with using a single LLM vs multiple for a multi-personal ToT implementation such as this one, but single is a great starting point.
+I'd love to hear if you have any suggestions for methodological improvement or if you're getting great results with some other modification!

 ### 🎶 Reasoning Rhythm
-- Brainstorm
+- Multi-Persona Brainstorming
 - Self<>Peer Criticism & Evaluation Round 1
 - Expand, Explore, Branch
 - Self<>Peer Criticism & Evaluation Round 2